Searching ...

 Are there retirement communities?

 Affordable retirement, golfing, tennis, pickleball, and equestrian culture are all drawing people here.
-As such, Ocala has an abundance of retirement communities to pick from.
+For many years, Ocala has developed an abundance of retirement communities to pick from.

 The Villages may be the most well-known retirement option.
 This self-sustaining master-planned community south of Ocala is a collection of age-restricted villages built around golfing and all the amenities you want in retirement.
 Each village was designed to have its own distinct style and character.
 The locals love getting around “Florida’s friendliest community” in their customized golf carts.